upsuper/telegram-rustevalbot/README.md

 This bot listens on `upgrade` file in the current directory, and when the file gets written, the bot will quit itself as if a `/shutdown` command is sent.

+You need to have this file available, otherwise bot would refuse to run.

 ## License